afdesk/ssb/README.md

-# ssb
-The Static Site Builder
+# The Static Site Builder